windmill-labs/windmilldocs/docs/getting_started/0_scripts_quickstart/5_sql_quickstart/index.md

 # SQL Quickstart

-We will see how to connect your Windmill instance to an external PostgreSQL service and then send queries to the database using Windmill Scripts.
+We will see how to connect a Windmill instance to an external PostgreSQL service and then send queries to the database using Windmill Scripts.

 ![Integration between PostgreSQL and Windmill](../../../assets/integrations/psql-0-header.png 'Connect a PostgreSQL instance with Windmill')

 :::info

-Windmill SQL scripts are actually Typescript using a [Deno import](https://deno.land/x/windmill@v1.103.0/mod.ts) as it allows one do to parametrized statement thanks to type inference of the parameters.
+Windmill SQL scripts are actually Typescript using a [Deno import](https://deno.land/x/windmill@v1.103.0/mod.ts) as it allows one to use parametrized statement thanks to type inference of the parameters.
 Find more technical details on the [Typescript Quickstart](../1_typescript_quickstart/index.md).

 <br/>